How to Transfer or Stop Services

 Do you have an account that you want to be evaluated to receive PCE under the Community Facility bracket?
 If so, you will need to complete the PCE Community Facility Information Sheet and provide the required backup for each service.
 Once the PCE Information sheet is completed, and the needed backup is ready, fax your completed application to AVEC at 1-800-478-2389.
 Click here for a copy of the application PCE Community Facility Information Sheet

-Other Fees: Some villages assess city sales tax to electrical usage.
+Other Fees: Some communities assess city sales tax to electrical usage.
 If a service is billed on a demand meter there will be a demand charge assessed (charge derived by the highest draw from the generator during a 15-minute interval throughout the month).
 If your charges are 60 days past due a late fee will be added to the total until the balance due is no longer delinquent.